candide-guevara/candide-guevara.github.io/_posts/cpp/0000-00-00-cpp-general-quirks.md

 | T&&       | bind directly | FAIL | FAIL | bind directly | bind to conversion(V) |

 ## C++ quirks

-Coding in C++ is like being a clown carrying a loaded shotgun, you are just destined to shot yourself in the foot.
+Coding in C++ is like being a clown carrying a loaded shotgun, you are just destined to shoot yourself in the foot.
 Hopefully the following diagrams will describe with just enough detail to get 95% of my use cases right :

 * Different contexts where type deduction applies and their flavors